Mike Miller (basketball, born 1980): Cleveland Cavaliers (2014–2015)

-On August 5, 2014, Miller signed with the Cleveland Cavaliers.
-In Cleveland, he reunited with former Miami Heat teammates LeBron James and James Jones.
+On August 5, 2014, Miller signed a two-year, $5.5 million contract with the Cleveland Cavaliers.
+In Cleveland, he reunited with former Miami Heat teammates LeBron James and James Jones, and former Minnesota Timberwolves teammate Kevin Love.
 After averaging just 1.5 points in 12 minutes per game over the first 24 games of the season, Miller made his first start for the Cavaliers on December 19, 2014, against the Brooklyn Nets as he scored 21 points on 7-of-8 three-pointers in the 95–91 win.
 The Cavaliers made it to the 2015 NBA Finals, but they lost to the Golden State Warriors in six games.

 On June 30, 2015, Miller exercised his player option with the Cavaliers for the 2016 season.

 On July 27, 2015, Miller was traded, along with Brendan Haywood and two future second-round draft picks, to the Portland Trail Blazers in exchange for cash considerations.
 On September 28, 2015, he was waived by the Trail Blazers via a contract buyout.

 Denver Nuggets (2015–2017)

 On September 30, 2015, Miller signed with the Denver Nuggets.
 Miller was instrumental in the early development of teammate Nikola Jokić.
 The two players share a special friendship to go along with their mentor/mentee relationship and even share the same birthday.
-He re-signed with the Nuggets on July 21, 2016, and played 20 games with the team averaging 1 point, 2 rebounds and 1 assist.
+He re-signed with the Nuggets on July 21, 2016 on a two-year, $5 million contract.

 Miller's final NBA game was played on April 12, 2017, in a 111–105 victory over the Oklahoma City Thunder where he recorded 8 rebounds and 4 assists, but no points.
 He was waived by the Denver Nuggets on July 11, 2017.